dpoulimen0s/Switch-CardGame/README.md

 immediately, otherwise the card goes into the players hand and play proceeds with the next player.

-If there is no more card in the stock pile, all discards but the top card are shuffled and placed face down to form a new stock pile.
+If there is no more card in the stock pile, all discards, but the top card are shuffled and placed face down to form a new stock pile.